In Through The Out Door: Turning Abandoned Buildings Into Recording Studios

 It's hard to say how it would have sounded different in a pristine studio, but there is a feeling here of sneaking into the space and goofing around.
 Of getting away with something.

-And in a sense, the Mason Jar Music guys are getting away it.
+And in a sense, the Mason Jar Music guys are getting away with it.
 They're in the music business now.
 Of course, they aren't making any money.
 The project is supported by volunteers and donations from online fundraising websites like Kickstarter.
 They hope the videos and recordings will become a calling card.

 "To be at the point right now where we can send an email to artists we admire and have them write back and be like, 'Wow this is great, we'd love to work with you,' is pretty cool for us," Knobler says.

 And they want to use that success to work their way up to even more interesting spaces: abandoned subway stations, old marble bank lobbies, the Museum of Natural History.
-Any place that sounds good and will let them sneak in for night.
+Any place that sounds good and will let them sneak in for a night.